 Now consider an example of using importance sampling in the simulation of backscatter, as might be needed for the design and evaluation of an instrument to measure the backscatter coeﬃcient .
 This example is inspired by the Monte Carlo simulations used in Gainusa Bogdan and Boss (2011), who did not use importance sampling.

 The generic geometry for simulating a sensor is shown in Fig. 7.
 This ﬁgure illustrates a source emitting ray packets in a collimated beam.
-The distance a ray packet travels between interactions with the medium is randomly determined using the ray path length algorithm described in the Introduction Chapter.
-Those ray packets are then scattered according to the chosen phase function , where is the polar scattering angle and is the azimuthal scattering angle. ray tracking is done by the ”Type 2” technique of the chapter on ray Tracking.
+The distance a ray packet travels between interactions with the medium is randomly determined using the ray path length algorithm described in the Introduction of this chapter.
+Those ray packets are then scattered according to the chosen phase function , where is the polar scattering angle and is the azimuthal scattering angle. ray tracking is done by the ”Type 2” technique of the page on Ray Tracing.
 That is, at each scattering, the initial ray weight is multiplied by the albedo of single scattering , where is the scattering coeﬃcient and is the beam attenuation coeﬃcient.
 This accounts for energy loss due to absorption.

 Oceanic phase functions are highly peaked in the forward scattering direction.
 Thus most ray packets undergo multiple forward scatterings and continue to travel away from the source and detectors.
 The green arrows in Fig. 7 illustrate such a ray trajectory.
 Only rarely will a ray be backscattered in just such a manner that it is eventually detected, as illustrated by the red arrows in the ﬁgure.
 For typical oceanic conditions, only 0.5 to 3% of rays are backscattered in any given interaction.
 For a spatially small detector, very few of the backscattered rays will actually intersect the detector.
 The end result is that almost every ray emitted from the source is wasted computation because the ray never reaches the detector.